 LLB, LLM, PhD

-Assistant Professor, Windsor Law
+Associate Professor, Windsor Law

 Director of the Indigenous Legal Orders Institute, Windsor Law

-Valarie Waboose is an Assistant Professor at Windsor Law.
+Valarie Waboose is an Associate Professor at Windsor Law.
 Her areas of specialization include Indigenous legal traditions, the legacy of residential schools, and the ways in which First Nations within Canada reconcile with their past.

 Dr. Waboose is a member of the Three Fires Midewiwin Society and is interested in conducting research and expanding knowledge in the areas of Anishinabe Indigenous knowledge and Indigenous research methodologies.
 Her Indigenous knowledge is interwoven with the pedagogical methodologies she utilizes within the classroom setting.
 As an Anishinabe Kwe, she believes in sharing her knowledge with non-Indigenous students so that they can better serve their clients when they enter the legal profession.
 Her research interests also include the uncovering of the mass graves and unmarked burials of Indigenous children found at Residential Schools across Canada.